vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/xcat_hierarchical.rst

 ----------------------

 In order to manage large-sized clusters, xCAT helps create a hierarchical cluster.
 An **xCAT hierarchical cluster** organizes nodes in layers, with a central **Management Node (MN)** overseeing multiple **Service Nodes (SN)**, each managing a group of compute nodes.
 To know more, `click here <https://xcat-docs.readthedocs.io/en/stable/advanced/hierarchy/index.html>`_.

-A hierarchical cluster consists of:
+A typical hierarchical cluster consists of:

 * **Management Node**: The top-level node that oversees the entire cluster.